 CGS' claim that "new" evidence casts doubt on the findings from the 2015 and 2019 Fault Studies is likewise nonsense.
 The USGS Study identified four potential locations of fault "activity" along North Argyle Avenue.
 However, the trenching already found evidence to refute active faults at three of the four locations identified in the CGS Letter, which are in fact identified as two fault zones in the USGS report (not four individual fault traces as CGS claimed).
 The CGS Letter fails to acknowledge this salient point, and instead focuses attention on the one location that was not subject to previous trenching along the southern Property line and disregards continuous core data that shows unfaulted near surface stratigraphy dated to be pre-Holocene deposition (i.e., not an active fault).
-As further proof that CGS is trying to reach its preordained position on where this fault is located, CGS, without any explanation, intentionally located their supposed fault a full 30 feet south of where USGS pointed to possible fault activity.
-If CGS were to locate the fault activity where the USGS located it (even though the USGS study was supposedly the basis for the "new information" CGS uncovered), CGS would not be able to claim an active fault as the 2015 Fault Study overlaps with the USGS interpreted possible fault zone showing continuous pre-Holocene deposition.
+As further proof that CGS is trying to reach its preordained position on where this fault is located, CGS falsified the data to locate their supposed fault a full 30 feet south of where USGS pointed to possible fault activity.
+If CGS were to locate the fault activity where the USGS located it (even though the USGS study was supposedly the basis for the "new information" CGS uncovered), CGS would not be able to claim an active fault as the 2015 Fault Study included a trench where USGS placed the fault, and it was confirmed that there is no active fault at that location.
 Instead, CGS chose to manipulate the data to reach their desired conclusion.

 But even this is misleading.
 The USGS Study cited by CGS does not dispute the 2015 and 2019 Fault Studies; it is agreeable with them.
-The faults inferred by the USGS survey can be evaluated for recency with significantly more accurate data generated by the subsurface investigations in 2015 and 2019 Fault Studies.
-The site-specific fault studies were specifically designed to evaluate the age of the faults (and proved them to be inactive and pre-Holocene), while the USGS methodology was not.
+The faults inferred by the USGS survey can be evaluated for recency with significantly more detailed subsurface investigation data provided by the 2015 and 2019 Fault Studies.
+The site-specific fault studies were specifically designed to evaluate the age of the faults (and proved them pre-Holocene), while the USGS methodology was not.
 In fact, USGS specifically disclaimed any attempt to date the fault, stating that its data provides "little or no information about the rupture history of the fault traces."
 The age of the fault is, of course, determinative on whether the fault is active, so the USGS Study provides no scientific evidence of an active fault.
 Yet somehow, the CGS Letter misleadingly uses the study to assert there is an active fault without definition in the context of an Alquist-Priolo Zone study nor the available stratigraphic context in the local area.